CENTER FOR U.S. WAR

 With the end of his tour in Vietnam in sight, Wallace was transferred to another firebase, at a location that seemed more dangerous than his previous assignments, as it was under periodic sniper fire.
 He was almost hit by a sniper round himself, but escaped unharmed.
 During Wallace’s time at this firebase, another American soldier was killed in a firearm-related accident.

 Wallace returned home to New Jersey in 1972 and was discharged from the service.
 He later learned to his dismay that his friend Captain Trumbo had died in an automobile accident.
-William Wallace subsequently married, earned an MA degree in Public Administration from Fairleigh Dickinson University, became a police officer in Wall Township and purchased a house in the town.
+William Wallace subsequently married, earned an MA degree in Public Administration from Fairleigh Dickinson University, became a police officer in Howell Township and purchased a house in the town.
 He had two children and now has seven grandchildren.